fc9734ygn/oddspot-app/README.md

 ## Tests:

 I haven't written any tests for the frontend as the features and designs have been changing a lot.
-Usually, in Android projects, I prioritize unit tests for the domain layer (sometimes for ViewModels as well) and E2E or integration tests (JUnit 4 or 5, Compose Rule/Espresso, MockK).
+Usually, in Android projects, I prioritize unit tests for the domain layer and E2E or integration tests (JUnit 4 or 5, Compose Rule/Espresso, MockK) and then I continue with unit tests for presentation and data layers (ViewModels and Repositories).

 ## Future Enhancements: